 It may sound counter-productive to some — forcing yourself out of an inspired writing session — but you’d be surprised how handy this trick is.

-When you’re feeling down and when rejection is mounting, there’s no better cure than sitting down in a movie theater with some popcorn and a drink, waiting for that magical moment when the lights go down.
+When you’re feeling down and when rejection is mounting, there’s no better cure than sitting down to watch a movie, ideally in a movie theater, with some popcorn and a drink, waiting for that magical moment when the movie starts.

-You’ll instantly remember why you embarked on this screenwriting journey when you feel the energy and anticipation of those around you in that theater.
+You’ll instantly remember why you embarked on this screenwriting journey when you feel the energy and anticipation of that opening scene.
 And you’ll feel your own energy and anticipation, which will remind you why you want to tell cinematic stories — to give audiences that feeling.

 Watching movies can also offer you the chance to be inspired by the visuals, the characters, and the stories — using them as seeds to the cinematic stories that you are crafting.